denadai2/jacobs_urban_planning/README.md

 ### OpenStreetMap

 You should download an extract (pbf file) and place it in `data/OSM/[cityname].pbf`.
-For Italy I suggest http://osm-estratti.wmflabs.org/estratti/.
+For Italy I suggest http://osm-estratti.wmflabs.org/estratti/ or https://www.geofabrik.de/data/download.html.

 ### Companies